© 2015-2019 by Zack Smith. All rights reserved.

 - Running all of it in a separate account.

-Therefore it's better to focus on the TOR daemon, which is quite easy to compile.
+By comparison the TOR daemon is quite easy to compile.

 Argument 1: You are the product.